 There is a yearly staff meeting on RE, led by the subject leader; where areas for development are discussed.
-This policy is reviewed at that meeting/on a biennial cycle to ensure it still represents the values and practice of the school.
+This policy is reviewed at that meeting to ensure it still represents the values and practice of the school.

 ADDITIONAL NOTES